djibe/Android-tutorials/README.md

 You can upgrade your HTC One M7 from stock (Android 4.3) to Android 10 / LineageOS 17.1.

-Tutorial is here (24.000+ views) : <https://forum.xda-developers.com/htc-one/general/guide-tutorial-htc-one-m7-stock-to-t3781366>
+Tutorial is here (24.000+ views): <https://forum.xda-developers.com/htc-one/general/guide-tutorial-htc-one-m7-stock-to-t3781366>

-What you will learn :
+What you will learn:

 - Unlock HTC bootloader
 - Use fastboot